jodastephen/railmodel/CR2-Streatham-SWLondon.md

 -----------------------------------------
 * WIM-WAT changing to Jubilee (Northbound) at WAT in 24-27m at 12tph
 * CR2 changing to District at VIC in 27-29m at 27tph (+3m)
+* WIM-WAT changing to Victoria at VXH changing to District at VIC in 27-32m at 12tph (+4m)
 * WIM-WAT changing to BAL-VIC at CLJ changing to District at VIC in 30-34m at 12tph (+7m)

 From Wimbledon to Temple (5m better)
 ------------------------------------
 * CR2 changing to District at VIC in 31-33m at 27tph
 * WIM-WAT changing to Northern (West End) at WAT changing to District at CHX in 30-36m at 12tph (+1m)
+* WIM-WAT changing to Victoria at VXH changing to District at VIC in 31-36m at 12tph (+2m)
 * WIM-WAT changing to BAL-VIC at CLJ changing to District at VIC in 34-38m at 12tph (+4m)

 From Wimbledon to Farringdon (12m better)